Tagg's Island: Palm Beach, The Thames Riveria and the Casino Hotel

-The New Princes set about converting the island into a miniature Palm Beach, the managing director explaining their plan as: "a resemblance of America's most exclusive resort in Florida, thousands of tons of sand are to be placed on the island and hundreds of palms will be planted.
+New Princes Ltd set about converting the island into a miniature Palm Beach, the managing director explaining their plan as: "a resemblance of America's most exclusive resort in Florida, thousands of tons of sand are to be placed on the island and hundreds of palms will be planted.
 There will be large sunshades, beach chairs, provision for the enjoyment of mixed bathing, and other items of amusement and relaxation generally associated with the fashionable resorts."
 The resort opened on 8 May 1926 with performances by touring baritone Whispering Jack Smith and the New Princes resident cabaret company (which included cabaret star Jean Rai).

-The Palm Beach venture failed however, and in 1928 the lease was taken up by a former manager at the New Princes, Charles Pearce-Brown, now trading as impresario Herbert Cyril.
+The Palm Beach venture failed however, and in 1928 the lease was taken up by a former New Princes manager, Charles Pearce-Brown, now trading as impresario Herbert Cyril.
 Cyril's vision for the site was a 'Thames Riveria', with a sand "beach", flood-lit tennis court, and ice-skating rink.
 The venture failed within six weeks and Cyril was declared bankrupt.